Sewer Scope Inspection

 What is a Sewer Scope Inspection?

 A Sewer Scope Inspection is an inspection of the sewer line from the point where it leaves the house to where it meets the main sewer line.
 It evaluates the plumbing systems to determine proper drainage, system components and serviceability, and potential failures or improper practices.
+A finished sewer scope inspection report will include a link to a video of the sewer scope as well as photos of any deficiencies observed.

 What does a Sewer Scope Inspection look for?